web3labs/epirus-substrate/squid-ink/README.md

 ### Run local Squid Archive
 Inspect `archive/.env` and provide the websocket endpoint for your node.
 If the network requires custom type bundles (for older versions of Substrate), mount them as volumes in `archive/docker-compose.yml` and uncomment the relevant sections in `archive/.env`.

+**Note:** When running a chain with EVM pallet, the indexer and indexer-gateway images should be changed to `subsquid/hydra-evm-indexer:5` and `subsquid/hydra-evm-indexer-gateway:5` respectively.

 Then run (in a separate terminal window)

 ```bash